 The story of a Sage, a Protégé and the Two Potentials

-My client was at his wits end.
+Our client was at his wits end.
 Nearing his 70’s, and with retirement looming, this ground-breaking lawyer was looking to secure his business partner’s future and enter the next phase of his life.

 The duo have a happy symbiotic existence.
 The gregarious Sage, a natural networker and connector, draws highly technical and interesting work for the pair, and the Protégé is empowered to pursue detailed and complex work, deploying knowledge expertise and flair.